atlassian-api/atlassian-python-api/README.rst

     data = jira.jql(JQL)
     print(data)

-Plasease make sure, you've checked ``examples/`` directory on how to build scripts using the API.
+Please make sure, you've checked ``examples/`` directory on how to build scripts using the API.

 For Contributors